kailash-manasarovar/statement/docs/timeline/2025/april.md

 ## DESO

-- On Saturday 12th April, I create a DESO account for *Forg*, the world-saving lucky frog that can't spell.
+- On Saturday 12th April, I create a DESO account for *Forg*, the world-saving lucky frog that can't spell (the poor spelling is you Peter, isn't it).

 ![DESO first post](../../content/images/deso/first-post.png)